jcassidyav/nsappwithwatch/README.md

 If you launch the phone app and the watch app you can click the "Send Message To Phone" button and should see the number on the screen change in sync.

+## Building scenario

+I wanted a cli based build that I can build with iOS App Development profiles to put on various test devices.

 ## Extras Vs https://docs.nativescript.org/environment-setup.html#building-for-smart-watches

 see additions to
 * App_Resources/iOS/watchextension/jasonwapp%20Extension/extension.json
 * App_Resources/iOS/watchapp/jasonwapp/watchapp.json

-xcode 13 does not generate the info.plist for the watch apps so extra work would have to be done to add them manually. ( I used 12.5)
+xcode 13 does not generate the info.plist for the watch apps so extra work would have to be done to add them manually. ( I used 12.5 to generate)

 ## Building